Skip to main content

 2. 2

-POST /api/chat validates the payload with Zod (max 2000 chars per message, max 20 messages), applies a 15-req/min per-IP rate limit, and extracts the most recent user message.
+POST /api/chat validates the UIMessage payload with Zod (max 4K chars per text part, max 20 messages), applies a 15-req/min per-IP rate limit, and extracts the latest user message.

 3. 3

 The query is embedded with voyage-code-3 (input_type=query).
-Neon's match_documents() returns the top 5 chunks above a 0.65 cosine-similarity threshold.
-Results stream to the client as a data-sources message part before the LLM speaks.
+Neon's match_documents() returns the top 20 candidate chunks above a 0.3 cosine threshold.
+Looser than we'd show the LLM — it's a wide-net recall step whose output feeds the reranker.

 4. 4